Command Line

 It will generate files full of $$PascalCase$$

-A better example of this feature would be the following js file:
+A more real-world usage of this feature could be done with the following .js

 const toPascalCase = (str) => {